yhyasyrian/programming-languages-together/README.md

  Today, you can use two or more programming languages ​​in your project in several ways, including:

- 1- Create an API that performs a specific function on an external server and link it to your project
+ * Create an API that performs a specific function on an external server and link it to your project

- 2-Using some methods that implement shell script codes
+ * Using some methods that implement shell script codes

  Well what does shellscript mean: